czim/laravel-cms-models/MODEL_CONFIGURATION.md

 ## List Overrides

+The `list` section stores overriding information related to index page listings for models.

 ### Column Display

 The `list.columns` entries determine what columns will be displayed in the model's listing table, as well as how they are ordered.